Pension Plan Reforms (Effective July 1, 2011)

-Maryland State Modified Teachers/Employees Pension System (MSPS)
+Maryland State Retirement and Pension System Online Benefit Estimators

 The University contributes a percentage of the employee’s annual salary over 26 pay periods.
 This percentage fluctuates with each fiscal year.
 The actual contribution will be reflected on the left hand side of the employee’s pay stub.